Solutions for Law Firm Financing, Attorney Funding, and Law Firm Lines of Credit

 Banks also frequently require frequent total pay-downs, thus defeating the purpose of borrowing during lean times.
 They are oblivious to how this adversely affects the day-to-day functioning of the contingency fee-based law practice.

 We invite you to visit our law firm financing and attorney fee advance pages to see how our full range of funding options can offer a better solution for your firm.

 Loan Solutions for Attorneys and Law Firms That Banks Cannot Provide

+Attorneys have learned that banks cannot evaluate or even recognize the full value of future contingency fees as loan collateral.
 Trial lawyers and firm administrators are painfully aware that most banks are no longer extending or increasing credit lines to law firms and attorneys when they need it most - even to firms that have been responsible, long-term clients of their banks.

 Under current banking and underwriting standards, banks generally cannot and will not issue new, or increase existing, law firm loans or attorney lines of credit based solely on future contingent outcomes, such as potential future attorney fees from pending cases.
 This has been true under banking guidelines in effect since the recession of 2008, and is even more true today due to the COVID-19 pandemic.

 Combined with the inevitable "feast or famine" nature of a contingency fee practice and the costs of litigation, this creates severe cash flow problems and financial uncertainty for trial attorneys and law firms.